Aobachymtee/Aobachymtee/README.md

-What the heck am i doing here?
+What the heck am i doing here when i can't coding?